-Whether in an entryway, dining or living area (or really, any space at all) we love the collected look, and symmetry of, artworks hung gallery-style.
-The install, though, well, that's another story.
-And if you're not that good with math, a measuring tape, or a hammer for that matter, your walls could very well wind up looking like a block of Swiss cheese.
+Whether in an entryway, dining, or living area (or really, any space at all), we love the collected look and symmetry of artworks hung gallery-style.
+The install, though...well, that's another story.
+And if you're not that good with math, a measuring tape, or a hammer, for that matter, your walls could very well wind up looking like a block of Swiss cheese.
 Thankfully, these five handy options offer something for everyone: From frame and artwork procurement to DIY directions and professional help, the entire gallery wall process has never been more manageable.

-West Elm Design Lab
+West Elm Design Services

 Is a cohesive look among all your framed works more your thing?
 Picturewall is a wonderful option if you’re looking to display pieces in matching frames.
 The company sells modular framing "systems," which include everything you need to create a gallery wall—save for the artwork, a hammer, and nails.
-Just hang the true-to-size paper template (it indicates exactly where each frame should be placed), mark where the picture hooks go, hammer them in, and Bob's your uncle.
+Just hang the true-to-size paper template (it indicates exactly where each frame should be placed), mark where the picture hooks go, hammer them in, and you're all set.
 You can even mix-and-match any set to add more pieces in any configuration.
 In need of artwork, too?
 Don't sweat it: Picturewall also offers 26 image libraries, packages of curated, pre-sized images that can be printed out and hung inside the frames you've selected.

-You choose your frames ahead of time (single or a bundle of gallery wall frames), and simply upload an image to its site and/or mail items directly (they'll even send you free packing materials for artwork).
+You choose your frames ahead of time (single or a bundle of gallery wall frames), and then you simply upload an image to the Framebridge site and/or mail items directly (they'll even send you free packing materials for artwork).
 Unsure of how to make things look their best?
-The company offers a free Designer's Choice consult and a $199 Gallery Wall Service for a custom-designed layout (plus measurements and a digital plan) tailored to your space.
-Frame prices range from $39 for tiny items to $209 for extra-large pieces—and it's always based on the size of the item.
+The company offers a free Designer's Choice consult and a $99–$199 Gallery Wall Service for a custom-designed layout (plus measurements and a digital plan) tailored to your space.
+Frame prices range from $65 for tiny items to $209 for extra-large pieces—and it's always based on the size of the item.